ReflectionHLE/ReflectionHLE/README.md

 ----------------------------

-When you start any of the Reflection Keen ports using the corresponding shortcut or EXE file, you should get a window with a launcher.
-It should be possible to navigate through that launcher with a keyboard and/or mouse.
+When you start any of the Reflection Keen ports using the corresponding shortcut/launcher icon or EXE file, you should get a window with an internal Reflection Keen launcher.
+It should be possible to navigate through that launcher with a keyboard, a mouse and/or a touchscreen.

+It's also possible to use a game controller for navigation, although there are good chances you won't be able to do so, at least initially.
+See "Adding an unsupported game controller" below for more details.

-While a US layout keyboard is currently assumed for the launcher (mostly for consistency with the games where it's also done, just like in DOS), you can use the keyboard's letter keys for selecting menu items.
+Note that a US keyboard layout is currently assumed for the launcher (mostly for consistency with the games themselves, including DOS versions).

+You can use the keyboard's letter keys, as well as a few other keys, for selecting menu items.
 This is probably mostly useful when you manually want to add a game installation.

-It's also possible to use a game controller for navigation, although there are good chances you won't be able to do so, initially.
-See "Adding an unsupported game controller" below for more details.
+Similarly, the keyboard can be used to enter command line arguments for the game (after selecting "Set arguments for game" in the main menu).
+Press on the "Enter" key to confirm the changes to the arguments, or "Esc" to cancel.

+It's also possible to show an on-screen keyboard, in case you're not using an actual keyboard.
+Click/Touch on the "..." button on the top-right of the launcher window in order to show it.

+In case you're using a supported game controller with the Xbox 360 controller layout, press on the Y button to show the on-screen keyboard.
+While the on-screen keyboard is shown, press on the controller's X button to toggle shifted keys on/off.
+While editing command-line arguments, select the "Ent" key in the on-screen keyboard to confirm the changes.
+To discard the changes, press on the controller's B or Back button.

 --------------------------------------
 Where is the configuration file stored